 “After arthroscopic surgery, we want the fluid to continue draining out.
 The majority is removed during arthroscopy, but it continues to drain and may really soak the dressings, or padding, we apply,” he says.
 “Sometimes people get freaked out about that and think they are bleeding.
 But it doesn’t happen very often.
 A lot of times, it’s just a matter of telling us and we’ll reinforce it with a new pad to let it continue to drain.”

-Although complications are rare, it’s important to follow up with your orthopaedic surgeon if you do get freaked out by anything like blood or drainage.
+Although complications are rare, it’s important to follow up with your orthopedic surgeon if you do get freaked out by anything like blood or drainage.
 If you experience any of these issues, call your doctor — they might be a sign of infection, blood clots, nerve damage or some other serious issue:

 - Worsening pain